 - Perfect Lemon Drop Martini

 Frozen Watermelon Margarita

 - 5 cups frozen seedless watermelon chunks

-- ¾ cups good quality white tequila (I love the Tarantula Azul Citrus Tequila)
+- ¾ cups white tequila I love the Tarantula Azul Citrus Tequila

 - ¼ cup triple sec